Add and remove GlusterFS servers

 root@web02 :~# gluster peer probe 192.168.0.3 peer probe: success

-Add the brick into the volume:
+Add the brick into the volume by using the following commands:

 root@web02 :~# gluster volume add-brick www replica 3 192.168.0.3:/srv/.bricks/www volume add-brick: success